vincer2040/web/apps/portfolio/src/components/projects/vstr/features.md

 ### Features

 - Binary safe strings
-    - most functions in the string standard library rely on the null terminator, making it difficult to work with strings containing binary data
+    - Most functions in the string standard library rely on the null terminator, making it difficult to work with strings containing binary data
     - Not relying on the null terminator allows users to insert